dpc-profile/cctweaked-scripts/drawer_compare/README.md

 Feel free to edit the code according to your needs.

 ## Compatibility:
-- Storage Drawers only (Only with the drawer 1x1)
+- Storage Drawers (Only with the drawer 1x1)